When during design and construction of a Japanese

 the view of the garden, this is called "borrowed

 scenery".
 The Japanese term for the technique of

 doing this, is

 Although the practice was originally associated with certain Buddhist beliefs related to geomancy , nowadays popularised as Feng Shui, (fusui in Japanese) Yin Yang, it later became a purely aesthetic concept related to the spatial arrangements of Chinese and Japanese landscape painting.
-It's popularity has increased so much it is also seen in many games that feature a level with shaped gardens, as well as many popular MMO games that feature landscaped areas.

 Below are a few of many pictures showing how the garden integrates with the surrounding, or actually uses it, by means of Shakkei (method to incorporate "borrowed scenery").
 All of these are taken from the main garden compartment looking towards and over the water front (back side) compartment.

 Center back the